Sahan-Dil/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-This is a complete cospital management system with vb.net.
+This is a complete hospital management system with vb.net.